 - 7.3 Artificial light alone is not classed as development, but the structures and installation may be classed as such and require planning permission.
-Planning permission is normally required for the following types of installations: - Lights mounted on poles or other similar structures. - External lighting proposed as part of an industrial or commercial scheme. - New lighting structures or works, which are integral to other development requiring planning permission. - Illuminated advertisements, although there are some exceptions such as those indicating medical services and some commercial advertisements on the frontage of business premises. - Large scale installations such as that required for sports facilities. - 7.4 Further advice regarding whether planning permission is required for a lighting scheme can be obtained from the council's Permitted Development Enquiries Service(44).
+Planning permission is normally required for the following types of installations: - Lights mounted on poles or other similar structures. - External lighting proposed as part of an industrial or commercial scheme. - New lighting structures or works, which are integral to other development requiring planning permission. - Illuminated advertisements, although there are some exceptions such as those indicating medical services and some commercial advertisements on the frontage of business premises. - Large scale installations such as that required for sports facilities. - 7.4 Developers are responsible for ascertaining whether planning permission is required for a lighting scheme.
+Further advice may be available through the council's Permitted Development Enquiries Service49.
 Developers are required to submit, as part of a planning application, details of lighting schemes, which should include light scatter/contour diagrams.
 The aim will be to minimise light pollution encroaching on to neighbouring properties caused by light spillage.